 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Depression is common in people with heart failure.

 Depression can lead to more symptoms of heart failure and more time in the hospital.
-This can decrease your quality of life and make heart failure harder to treat.
+It can decrease the quality of life and make heart failure harder to treat.